RamAlkama/LandCarbonBudget_IntactAndNonIntactForest/README.md

   3) multiply simulated nbp by this ratio, land area and number of seconds in the year ==> from kg/m2/s to kg/gridcell/yr

-  4) Split into Intact and Non-Intact forest NBP using "IntactAndNonIntactForest_0.5deg.nc", see step (1)
+  4) Split into Intact and Non-Intact forest NBP using "IntactAndNonIntactForest_0.5deg.nc", see step (1).

+  5) We sum over all gridcells to obtain the global estimates for fluxes in intact and non-intact forests.